makafis/js-string-manipulation-web-0615-public/README.md

 In this lab you'll be practicing manipulating strings.

-1. In encoder.js create a method that will take a string and apply methods from the String class to it to make the original meaning of the string difficult to discern.
+1. In lib/encoder.js create a method that will take a string and apply methods from the String class to it to make the original meaning of the string difficult to discern.

-2. In decoder.js create a program that will take that mutated string from encoder.js and will return it to its original configuration, making the meaning of the string clear again.
+2. In lib/decoder.js create a program that will take that mutated string from encoder.js and will return it to its original configuration, making the meaning of the string clear again.

+3. Open index.html in the browser to see your functions in action!

+Remember to add, commit, push your code up, and submit a pull request to light up the lights on learn.co!

 ## Example